-Allen, a Republican, was the representative for Maine's 1st congressional district from 1907 to 1911.
+Allen was the representative for Maine’s 1st congressional district and was a Republican.
+He served from 1907 to 1911.

 From Dec 1899 to Mar 1911, Allen missed 303 of 1,067 roll call votes, which is 28.4%.
 This is on par with the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.